-(1) Except with respect to lighting required by the FAA all lighting shall be shielded so that no glare extends substantially beyond the boundaries of the WECS facilities.

-(2) Any WECS Tower, Substation, underground cabling or other WECS facility declared to be unsafe by the Montgomery County Building Inspector by reason of inadequate maintenance, dilapidation, obsolescence, fire hazard, disaster, damage or abandonment is hereby declared to be a public nuisance and shall be abated by repair, rehabilitation, demolition or removal in accordance with the procedures set forth in the County Ordinances governing the removal of nuisances.
+- (1) Except with respect to lighting required by the FAA all lighting shall be shielded so that no glare extends substantially beyond the boundaries of the WECS facilities.
+In the instance that "strobe" lighting is required it should be configured so that it is alternating lighting; white light during the daylight, red light at night. - (2) Any WECS Tower, Substation, underground cabling or other WECS facility declared to be unsafe by the Montgomery County Building Inspector by reason of inadequate maintenance, dilapidation, obsolescence, fire hazard, disaster, damage or abandonment is hereby declared to be a public nuisance and shall be abated by repair, rehabilitation, demolition or removal in accordance with the procedures set forth in the County Ordinances governing the removal of nuisances.

-(K) Water Wells and Septic Systems.
-All WECS facilities shall comply with applicable septic and well regulation as required by the Montgomery County Health Department and the State of Indiana Department of Public Health.

-(L) Navigable Airspace.
+- (K) Water Wells and Septic Systems.
+All WECS facilities shall comply with applicable septic and well regulation as required by the Montgomery County Health Department and the State of Indiana Department of Public Health. - (L) Navigable Airspace.
 No WECS Tower or Substation shall be located at a location or a height that is determined by the FAA to be an obstruction or a hazard to navigable airspace.
 (M) Compliance with Additional Regulations.
 Nothing in this Chapter is intended to preempt other applicable state and federal laws and regulations.
 (Commissioners Ord.
 2009-5, passed 7-27-09)